-Inter AS Option B is highly scalable, reasonably secure, but operationally complex inter autonomous MPLS VPN architecture.
+Inter-AS Option B is a highly scalable, reasonably secure, but operationally complex inter-autonomous MPLS VPN architecture.

-For those who want to understand the easiest, flexible and most secure Inter AS solution , which is Inter AS Option A please click here.
+For those who want to understand the easiest, most flexible, and most secure Inter-AS solution, which is Inter-AS Option A please click here.

 Figure 1 : Inter AS Option B